Quintinshill rail disaster: Block signalling omissions

 Immediately after the empty coal train had stopped in the Up loop, two crucial failures in block signalling procedure occurred.

 Firstly, as soon as the "train out of section" bell code had been telegraphed to Kirkpatrick signal box to advise that the empty wagon train was out of the section and clear of the Up main line at Quintinshill, the Quintinshill signalman should have followed this up by sending the "blocking back" bell code to Kirkpatrick.
-This would have advised the Kirkpatrick signalman that another train (i.e. the Down local) was occupying the Up main line inside the Quintinshill home signal.
+This would have advised the Kirkpatrick signalman that another train (i.e. the Down local) was occupying the Up main line inside (beyond but within 1/4 mile) of the Quintinshill home signal.
 On receipt of the "blocking back" bell the Kirkpatrick signalman would not have been permitted to offer another Up train to Quintinshill until he had received the "obstruction removed" bell from the Quintinshill signalman to confirm that the shunted train was clear of the Up line.
 However, although the "train out of section" signal was belled to Kirkpatrick, the "blocking back" signal was never sent.
 Significantly, the "train out of section" signal was sent at 6.34 am immediately after Tinsley arrived in the signal box and at the moment when responsibility for working the box was being handed over.
 Both of the Quintinshill signalmen subsequently claimed that the other man had been the one to send the "train out of section" signal.

 Secondly, the signalman at Quintinshill should have placed a signal lever collar over the relevant signal lever, which would have served as a physical reminder not to clear his signals for the Up line.
 Neither man did so, and Signalman Tinsley failed to check for the presence of a lever collar when he took over the working of the box.
 Meakin and Tinsley admitted in the Coroner's inquest that they did not regularly use the lever collars and this was confirmed by Hutchinson.